 If your spouse will not consent to the divorce you must be able to show that you have been living apart continuously for a period of at least five years.

-If you are contemplating ending a marriage or are already dealing with a divorce or dissolution and would like further advice, please contact Tony, Rachel, Amanda, Catherine or Alice on 01752 668246 to arrange a free initial consultation.
+If you are contemplating ending a marriage or are already dealing with a divorce or dissolution and would like further advice, please contact Rachel, Amanda, Kathryn or Jonathon on Plymouth 01752 668246 to arrange a free initial consultation.
 Alternatively you can send an email by clicking here.